wilkins4/wilkins4.github.io/README.md

 ## Features

-- Dark mode toggle with theme persistence
+ - Floating light/dark theme toggle with persistence
 - Accessible "Skip to Content" link
 - Animated navigation bar that appears on scroll